geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-27/meeting-transcript.md

 It's not just that.
 Rentify also caused a bunch of regression, but we'll talk about that later.
 We can talk about a good thing about a new linearizer.

 ##### **Geohot** [[00:01:11](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=71)]
 Yeah, so it even cleans up a little bit more.
 It's even cleaner now.
 It's a linearizer is just a toposort that has some priorities.
 So it's just an opinionated toposort, which is nice.
 I also factored if and end if out of the graph.
 If and end if are over, they were always kind of confusing.
 So the only place they're inserted at the very end just for renderers, so that we can do gated stores.
-So you know, the dream is finally happening with the deletion of a whole bunch of UOPs or at least some places and I've tightened the spec up a whole lot.
+So you know, the dream is finally happening with the deletion of a whole bunch of UOps or at least some places and I've tightened the spec up a whole lot.
 So the spec is now pretty low.

 ##### **Nimlgen** [[00:01:57](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=117)]
 So the spec is now pretty low.